Most buyers assume new means better. But new construction contracts are fundamentally different from resale contracts — and not in your favor.

 First, hire an independent home inspector — not the builder's inspector and not the county inspector.
 Hire someone who works for you, who has experience with new construction, and who will examine the home with fresh eyes.
 Ideally, schedule inspections at multiple stages during construction: after framing, before drywall, and before closing.
 Some builders will resist this.
 Knowing that they will resist is itself useful information.

 Second, read every word of the contract before you sign.
 This sounds obvious, but new construction purchase agreements are often 40 to 80 pages long, and the most consequential provisions are buried deep in the document.
 Pay particular attention to the warranty terms, the arbitration clause, the deposit provisions, the closing timeline, and any language regarding inspection rights.
 If you do not understand something, ask.
 If the builder's sales agent cannot explain it, that is a red flag.
+Our clause library breaks down the specific language used by major builders.

 Third, understand what you are giving up.
 When you sign a new construction contract, you are likely waiving your right to a jury trial, accepting a limited warranty in place of state warranty protections, agreeing to deposit forfeiture, and submitting to mandatory arbitration.
 These are not minor concessions.
 They represent a significant shift in your legal rights compared to a standard resale transaction.
 You may decide that the trade-off is worth it — that the benefits of a new home outweigh the contractual disadvantages.
 But you should make that decision with full awareness, not in ignorance.

 Finally, consider consulting a real estate attorney who is independent of the builder.
 Not the builder's title company, not the builder's recommended closing agent — an attorney who represents your interests.
 The cost of a contract review is modest compared to the financial exposure of signing a document you do not fully understand.
+For guidance on whether an attorney is worth the cost, see our attorney FAQ.

 New construction can be a great choice.
 But "new" does not mean "safe," and a shiny model home does not tell you anything about the contract waiting on the sales agent's desk.
 Go in with your eyes open.
 Read the fine print.
 And understand that the most important features of your new home may not be the granite countertops or the smart thermostat — they may be the clauses buried on page 47 of the purchase agreement.
+Upload your contract to our free contract scanner to see exactly what you are signing.

 Have a new construction contract?
 Scan it for $49 at fineprint.homes